merbanan/rtl_433_tests/tests/SIGMA-TE130NL/README.md

 SIGMA TE 130NL
 ==============

-Temperature only Sensor/Receiver using HIDEKI TS-12 weather sensor.
+Temperature only Sensor/Receiver using HIDEKI temperature sensor.

 Assembled in 2004.
 Seems same model was published from Honeywell.